2020 Pacific typhoon season: Typhoon Haishen (Kristine)

-Haishen caused two fatalities in Japan, while four others went missing after a mudslide occurred in Miyazaki Prefecture.
-Two more fatalities occurred in South Korea and widespread flooding occurred in neighboring North Korea.

 Tropical Depression 12W

 On September 10 at 00:00 UTC, the JMA began tracking a tropical depression.
 At 15:00 UTC that day, the JTWC issued a Tropical Cyclone Formation Alert on the system.
 On September 11 at 18:00 UTC, the JTWC upgraded the disturbance to a tropical depression, designating it as 12W; it was downgraded back to a tropical disturbance six hours later.
-The JMA had stopped tracking the depression by September 13th.
+The JMA had stopped tracking the depression by September 13.

 Tropical Storm Noul (Leon)

 On September 14 at 12:00 UTC, the JMA began tracking a tropical depression.
 On the morning of September 15, the JTWC issued a tropical cyclone formation alert for a tropical system forming in the Philippine Sea.
 The JTWC later upgraded it to a tropical depression at 15:00 UTC as they issued their first warning on the system as Tropical Depression 13W.
 Since the depression formed inside of the Philippine Area of Responsibility (PAR), the PAGASA immediately issued a severe weather bulletin on the storm and named the system Leon.
 At 21:00 on September 16, the storm left the PAR and PAGASA issued its final warning on the system.
 At 03:00 UTC September 18, Noul made landfall between Quảng Trị and Thừa Thiên-Huế provinces.
 At 09:00 UTC, the JTWC issued its final warning on the system.

 After being downgraded to a low-pressure area (LPA), Noul followed a westward path and emerged in the Indian Ocean.